ASafi99/flask-webapp-project/README.md

 As a user I want to be able to

-- Create a wallet that will display my starting budget in a currency of either USD or GBP.
 - Be able to record transactions of expenses and income.
 - Label my transactions with a category.
 - Display a full history of transcactions made.
-- Delete and edit any "Wallets", "transcations" and "category" easily.
+- Delete and edit "transcations" and "category" easily.

 Each user story will be tracked as an item on GitHub's project management section, GitHub Boards.
 For each item, you should use a feature branch model to create new work.

 Each feature should also be fully unit tested.
 A feature is not complete until it has a unit test written for it.

+After the app is ready, docker configuration and the CI/CD pipleine should be created and working.